Last Updated on September 4, 2021 by Tina

-Earlier last year, however, a friend whom I haven’t talked to in a long time suddenly got in touch again.
+Earlier last year, however, my Greek friend who I haven’t talked to in a long time suddenly got in touch again.
 We would chat almost every day and during one of our chats, he mentioned he was going to have another tattoo.
 That’s when I told him I wanted one too.
 He encouraged me to do it and told me not to be like his mom who wanted to have a tattoo when she was younger but until now hasn’t done it because she’s afraid of the pain.
 He told me it’s not that painful and it could actually get addicting.
 It wasn’t really that hard for him to convince me to do it.

 My friend Violet told me her brother has a friend who does his tattoos.
 I sent the design to her and asked if she could ask the tattoo artist how much it would cost.
 The artist’s estimate was Php 4,000.00 (around US$800).
 I also checked with other tattooists but his rate was the cheapest and he was recommended by my friend’s brother so I decided to go for him.